-PSYC 190.CAREERS IN PSYCHOLOGY
+PSYC 190.CAREERS IN PSYCHOLOGY.

-Introduction to career opportunities in the various fields of psychology.
+An introduction to career opportunities in the various fields of psychology.
 It provides information on the knowledge and skills expected of a psychology major.
-It presents aspects of psychology as a science and profession, and discusses the requirements for advance degrees (MS, Ph.D.).
-Graded Pass/Fail.
+It presents aspects of psychology as a science and profession, and discusses the requirements for advanced degrees (MS, Ph.D.).
 Restricted to psychology majors, psychology minors, or students who have not declared a major.
 Any exceptions must be approved by the instructor.
 One semester hour.